syncfusion-content/windowsforms-docs/WindowsForms/Tools/MultiColumnTreeView/Multiple-Columns.md

 control: MultiColumnTreeView
 documentation: ug
 ---
 # Multiple Columns

 ## Adding Multiple Columns

 MultiColumnTreeView control lets you add multiple columns easily using Columns Editor.
 The SubItems can be added using the SubItems Collection Editor.
 There are also properties to modify the appearance of the columns.

  ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img1.jpeg)
+Figure : Columns Editor

 This dialog can be accessed using the context menu of the control or the command available at the bottom of the property grid.
 The context menu also lets you add columns directly using "Add Column".

 Customizing the columns using Columns Editor